1 The burden of proof

 Under the provisions of the ZPP, the court dismisses evidence produced that it does not find relevant and states the reason for dismissal in the decision.

 The ZPP does not contain special provisions on the possibility of dismissal of inadmissible evidence or evidence which cannot be taken cost-effectively.
 However, in disputes before a municipal court (općinski sud) with a value not exceeding 10 000 Croatian kuna and in disputes before a commercial court (trgovački sud) with a value not exceeding 50 000 Croatian kuna, the court may, if it deems that establishing facts important for the settlement of the dispute would lead to disproportionate difficulties and costs, decide on the existence of such facts on the basis of a free assessment, taking into account the documents that the parties have submitted and their testimony if the court adduced evidence by hearing of the parties.

 Also, the provisions of the ZPP provide for a time limit for the parties to set out all facts and to submit offers of evidence.
 In the course of ordinary civil proceedings, each party must, in the application and in the response to the application, at the preparatory hearing at the latest, set out all the facts substantiating their claim, present the evidence necessary for establishing the facts that they have submitted and declare their position on the statements of facts and evidence offered by the opposing party.
 During the main hearing, the parties may present new facts and evidence only if, through no fault of their own, they were unable to provide or present them before the previous proceedings were concluded.

 The court does not take into account new facts and evidence which, through their own fault, the parties provide or present during the main hearing.

-For more information on evidence and taking of evidence in small claims procedure see the information sheet entitled ‘Small claims – Republic of Croatia’.
+For more information on evidence and the taking of evidence in small claims procedures, see the information sheet entitled ‘Small claims – Republic of Croatia’.